arthexis/Tome/Mysteries/Entities/Elemental Spirits.md

 These entities have very simple drives and agendas: they are whatever they intend and viceversa.
 A fire wants to burn everything in its way, a wind wants to blow and knock everything over, a heavy rain wants to pour its heart out, and so on.

+## Spirit Magic

 An Initiate can use __Revelation__ to discover the spirit at the core of these natural forces and comunicate with them.

 Even if the spirit hasn't been revealed, __Power Word__ can be used to try and command their behavior.
+When dealing with these spirits, they will usually agree to any pact that involves allowing them to do what they already want to do.

-Some Mages use pacts to trap such spirits to power magical artifacts, such as a _Flying Staff_ or _Flaming Wand_.
+Some Mages use pacts to trap such spirits to power magical artifacts, such as a _Flying Staff_ or _Flaming Wand_ (see the Animation Formulae for details on such constructions).

+__Word of warning__: any magical object housing a spirit that is ignored for a long time will seek to get itself into the hands of someone who will want to use it, which usually has dangerous consequences.
+Responsible Mages will use __Binding__ to seal these items in secure chambers where they can't be found by the uninitiated.

 ## Artificial Spirits